dgzlopes/xk6-external-js/README.md

 - `checks` - Create k6 checks

 **Handler Pattern**
-Export a `handler` function from your module.
-The system automatically wraps it with metrics and checks collection:
+The extension automatically wraps it with metrics and checks collection:

 ```js
 // For ES modules (Deno, Bun, or Node with type: "module")